 "We are now forming a Republican form of government.
 Real Liberty is not found in the extremes of democracy, but in moderate governments.
 If we incline too much to democracy, we shall soon shoot into a monarchy, or some other form of dictatorship."

-and, from Federalist 10: “…democracies have ever been spectacles of turbulence and contention; have ever been found incompatible with personal security or the rights of property; and have in general been as short in their lives as they have been violent in their deaths.
+: “…democracies have ever been spectacles of turbulence and contention; have ever been found incompatible with personal security or the rights of property; and have in general been as short in their lives as they have been violent in their deaths.
 Theoretic politicians, who have patronized this species of government, have erroneously supposed that by reducing mankind to a perfect equality in their political rights, they would, at the same time, be perfectly equalized and assimilated in their possessions, their opinions, and their passions.”

 The issue of “white, male landowners” as somehow relevant to the current discussion is simply a liberal red herring, trying to make the Founders look out of touch with modern reality.
 I’m sure you’re one of those people with the erroneous view that the Constitution is a “living document.”
 For the record, while it’s not popular to say, I have strong sympathies for the view that people who don’t pay income tax should not be allowed to vote for people who determine how income taxes are spent or, more precisely, redistributed.